Charles Evered, screenwriter and local resident, aims to bring artist residency for veterans to the Peninsula.

 "It's just a little more than an acre, waterfront and very beautiful," said Evered.

-While the Evereds have only been living in the Historic Triangle for a few months, they've already found the area to be welcoming.
+While he has only been living in the Historic Triangle for a few months, he has already found the area to be welcoming.

 When Evered isn’t preoccupied with his day job as a writer and director, he’s devoting much of his time to wading through the land development process for the new Evered House.
 He’s now in talks with Bayside Joinery, a local building and design firm, to begin construction on a small cottage near the water.